ChALkeR/fundraising/Message.md

 * I would be able to do more work on improving Node.js ecosystem security at a whole, from various directions.
 * I would be able to do more work (and more organized work) on reviewing ecosystem packages security.
 And probably, more reports.
 * From the personal point of view — this will help me concentrate on working on things that I love doing (FLOSS and community/ecosystem issues) instead of doing things that I like less, while still being able to pay my bills.
 That would make me a happier person.
 * The burn-out that could be observed on my [GitHub activity](https://github.com/ChALkeR/) over September-December was probably caused by the ratio of effort and time that I devoted to making the ecosystem better to the feedback that I received on that from parties involved.
 If this fundraiser succeeds, it would provide me positive reinforcement that I need to keep going.
-This is one of the most significant reasons why I'm finally starting a personal fundraiser.
+This is one of the significant reasons why I'm finally starting a personal fundraiser.

 ## Contacts